Exempt Organizations Select Check – Search Tips

 Exempt Organizations Select Check (EO Select Check) provides access to three different IRS databases with information about tax-exempt organizations.
 Each database is produced from computer records and is subject to certain limitations, particularly in the format and arrangement of the entries.

 Organizations are listed under the legal name or a “doing business as” name (dba) that is on file with the IRS.
 No separate listings of common or popular names of organizations are included.
 Some exceptions to the general rule may appear, however.
 In the “are eligible to receive tax-deductible charitable contributions” database (formerly called Publication 78), dba names of organizations are not listed.

-Searching - In General
+Searching - in general

 - You may only search one database at a time.